#108 – Fortune article on NPS, NPS benchmark reports, and a bit of humor

 Notable customer experience items from other sites

 Here are links to all of our books on Amazon.com.
 Kindle versions are available in all stores.
-Print versions are available from the major stores only.
+Print versions may not be available from some Amazon sites that are dedicated to smaller countries.
+You can find the books, or at least order them in many bookstores.
+If you have already read any of our books, please write reviews on Amazon.

 “So Happy Here”: The Absurdist but Essential Guide to Better Business (Black & White edition)